We have been running English sessions in Second Life since 2010. Why? Why not?

 - If you don't have a Second Life account you'll need to become a member and download their recommended software, following the instructions online (it's all free).

-- To join in any sessions we run in Second Life you should ideally be a member of the Learn English forum and be in Lynne's contact list on Second Life.
+- To join in any sessions we run in Second Life you should ideally be a member of the Learn English forum and be in Teach's contact list on Second Life.

 - Of course, to join any of our sessions in Second Life, you will need a viewer (a viewer is like a browser, but it takes you to virtual 3D spaces, not web pages).